 Hard Credit Search vs. Soft Credit Search: What’s the Difference?

 Will a bank, credit card company or mortgage company lend you money?
-To decide, lenders perform two types of credit checks in order to learn about your financial history and how likely you are to pay them back: soft credit searches and hard credit searches.
-One of these is innocuous, the other can lead to problems if you're not judicious.
-Let's look at the differences.
+To decide, lenders perform two different types of credit checks in order to learn about your financial history: soft credit searches and hard credit searches.
+They use the information from these credit searches to calculate how likely you are to pay them back.

 What is a Hard Credit Search?